ChrisWhealy/geonames_hana/README.md

 ***IMPORTANT***
 The GeoNames website does not allow more than about 5 open sockets from the same IP address; hence, all download requests must be grouped into batches of 5.
 This is the main reason for why the refresh process takes as long as it does.

-Occasionally, the Geonames server will unexpectedly close an open socket, thus killing the server start up process.
+Occasionally, the Geonames server will unexpectedly close an open socket, thus killing the refresh process and possibly crashing the server.
 If this happens, simply restart the server and restart the synchronisation process

 <a name="refresh-period"></a>
 ### Refresh Period